SHARE

 • In the bowl (using a hand-mixer), mix together the VERY COLD water (or milk), vanilla pudding mixes, and sweetened condensed milk until smooth and the mixture begins to thicken, about 4-5 minutes on medium-high speed (increasing the speed as it thickens).
 NOTE: The mixture should look like smooth pudding once mixed enough.

-• Finally, fold in the whipped cream, vanilla extract and cinnamon and mix for another minute or so.
+• Finally, fold in the whipped cream and vanilla extract and mix for another minute or so.

 HOW TO ASSEMBLE: